Dissecting the state of the Asian American identity today and its relation to racial oppression.

 Our representation has improved but is less than ideal.

-I confess that occasionally this racism does get acknowledged, yet for some reason people still think it’s ok?
+Occasionally, this racism does get acknowledged, yet for some reason people still think it’s ok?
 Brazenly, derogatory statements are made in public ALL the time and bewilderingly unabashed.
 The astonishing part is not that people say these things, but that they think it’s OKAY to say it.

 I call this practice, casual racism.
 I want to point out some things that just need to stop, now.